Self-doubt and impostor syndrome

 • Take a strengths-based approach to performance feedback

-• Check in with others to ask what you can to do help them be successful
+• Check in with others to ask what we can to do help them be successful

 Employers can: